 What might that be?
 To start, Sheena suggests that you should aim for 65-70 F (16-20 C), but keep an eye on your child to make sure they're not showing signs of being too hot or cold.
 If they are, then adjust the temperature accordingly.
 If they seem to be cold, you could add a swaddle or other item of clothing instead of turning up the heat.

 Another element of your child's bedroom that can keep them from sleeping well if there's either too much or too little is light.
-As Sara from Growing As A Mom suggests, blackout curtains can help to keep your child from waking-up too early.
+Luckily, blackout curtains can help to keep your child from waking-up too early.
 Depending on the time of year and where you live, they can also help encourage them to go to bed while it's still light outside.
-Of course, if your child is afraid of the dark, a night light may be warranted.
+Of course, if your child is afraid of the dark, a nightlight may be warranted.

-Lastly, plenty of parents suggest a white noise machine as a great addition to your child's bedroom, and Sara from No Peep Sleep Solutions is one of them.
+Lastly, plenty of parents suggest a white noise machine as a great addition to your child's bedroom.
 If your household is particularly noisy, it can help to limit the chances of your child waking-up when someone laughs at whatever they're watching.
 Obviously, this can be of great benefit to a busy household as it means the whole family doesn't have to shutdown when your baby should be asleep.

 That being said, we recommend researching the options available before you purchase one as research has shown that many white noise machines on the market now can be harmful to children, especially when used for long periods of time.